davidkern13/TypeScript-Cheatsheets/README.md

 ### Never

-> never represents values that will never occur or be reached.
+> never type represents values that will never occur or be reached during the execution of a program.

 ```javascript
 const neverValue: never = (() => {